Alumni Community Frequently Asked Questions

 • Strive to achieve the highest quality and effectiveness in both the process and products of volunteer work without promoting any self-interest.

-Starting an Alumni Affinity Group
+Starting an Alumni Community Group

 Iowa Magazine